chaunce/pry-emoji/README.md

 ### How can I add even more emoji to my console?
 I know Pry already makes everything less readable, but I don't think it goes too far enough.

 Great question!
-I'll work on adding some more options to accomidate your masochistic desires.
+I'll work on adding some more options to accommodate your masochistic desires.

 ### Can I use this gem in production?